 NEDA SOLTANI: I left behind my family, I left behind my friends, I left behind my job.
 I left behind my world.
-You do not like to live a life in a shadow, and that is somehow my life.
 I have to live the rest of my life in the shadow of a person that I am not.

 BROOKE GLADSTONE: Do you think about her much?

-NEDA SOLTANI: She is part of me.
+NEDA SOLTANI: She’s a part of me.
 I go through life with her.

 BROOKE GLADSTONE: Thank you so much.